May 03 2021

 - Music Therapy

 Using music as an effective means of communication is useful in individuals with Asperger’s syndrome.
-Music develops social skills and communication.
+The music develops social skills and communication.

 - Occupational and Physical Therapy